 This story was originally published and last updated .

-Doorbells are a necessary nuisance in our lives, but they're also among one of the best household features to go "smart" in years.
-Video doorbells have been around for ages, but cloud-connected smart video doorbells are pretty much a revelation if you've never experienced one.
+I'm not sure about you, but there's nothing that sends a chill down my spine like someone ringing the doorbell.
+It's a necessary evil in our modern lives, but the modern world has also alleviated some of the stress—cloud-connected smart video doorbells are pretty much a revelation if you've never experienced one.
 You'll know every time someone is at the door, be able to check for packages without getting up from your couch, and avoid pesky door-to-door solicitors (when we have those again).
 Arlo, Nest, and Ring all have compelling options, but there's one we think is the best choice for most people, especially if you're using an Android phone and a Google-powered smart display like the Nest Hub.

-Google's Nest division launched the Nest Hello a few years ago, and it integrates cleanly with all your other Google things.
+Google's Nest division launched the Nest Hello a few years ago, and it integrates easily with all your other Google things.
 This camera requires existing low-voltage doorbell wiring, but installation is pretty simple.
-The Hello has high-resolution 1600p video in a square ratio so you can see the entirety of your porch, and it's HDR.
+The Hello has high-resolution 1600p video in a square ratio so you can see the entirety of your porch, and it has HDR.
 That means you can see every detail even if the sun is shining directly into the camera.
+Google says the Hello is only supposed to work down to 14 degrees Fahrenheit (-10 C), but the Hello has seen me through several winters with much lower temperatures.

 The Nest Hello automatically plugs into Google Assistant speakers to announce visitors, so you can shut off your traditional indoor chime.
 If you've got Assistant displays or a Pixel Stand, the video feed will automatically pop up whenever someone rings the bell.
 The Hello saves recorded video to the cloud, but sadly, there's no local storage option.
-Google also won't save any video without a paid Nest Aware plan, though we think they're a far better value under the new pricing scheme at just $6 a month (or $60 per year, which is definitely the plan you should buy) for an unlimited number of cameras.
+Google also won't save any video without a paid Nest Aware plan, but the plans are a better value than they used to be, starting at just $6 a month (or $60 per year, which is definitely the plan you should buy) for an unlimited number of cameras.
 The camera itself costs $230, making Hello the most expensive option on our list, though it does go on sale frequently.
 Check our full review here.

 Arlo Video doorbell